classicdevops/cld/README.md

     </td>
   </tr>
 </table>
-Access to all servers is protected by trusted IP address lists

 - access to the CLD management server (as well as to all instances connected to the system) can be limited by the list of allowed ip addresses (access lists)
 - the access module provides the ability to update user addresses using a bot in messengers (telegram, discord, mattermost, slack)